-The method of properly detecting potential fumigant leaks, and of making a quantitative determination of the methyl bromide concentration within a structure during fumigation and outside a structure during aeration is required during the use of Methyl Bromide as a space fumigant.
-A halide leak detector is suitable for determining leaks around doors, windows and other difficult to seal areas, but is unsuitable for quantitative determination or assessing safe re entry.
-Thermal conductivity analyzers or meters, when properly calibrated, are suitable for monitoring Methyl Bromide levels during the fumigation in order to obtain a cumulative C x T product.
-Interference refractometers and infra-red analyzers can also be used for this purpose.
+MONITORING EQUIPMENT: A method of properly detecting potential fumigant leaks, and of making a quantitative determination of the methyl bromide concentration within a structure during fumigation and outside a structure during aeration is required during the use of TCC Methyl Bromide Fumigant as a space fumigant.
+A halide leak detector is suitable for determining leaks around doors, windows and other difficult to seal areas, but is unsuitable for quantitative determination or assessing safe re-entry.
+Thermal conductivity analyzers or meters, when properly calibrated, are suitable for monitoring methyl bromide levels during the fumigation in order to obtain a cumulative C x T product.
+Interference refrecatometars and infrared analyzers can also be used for this purpose.
 Gas detector tubes are available that measure low level concentrations of methyl bromide gas but are considered inaccurate below 3 ppm.
 Portable gas chromatograph units provide accurate quantitative analysis of indoor levels in order to determine safe reentry and for monitoring outdoor levels during aeration in order for the fumigator to control unacceptable levels of methyl bromide from moving to inhabited areas.